Official Government Website

 • Hydrologic and habitat modification and related activities (including wetlands reconstruction).

 The Idaho Legislature provides additional appropriation dollars annually to increase pollution reduction efforts in Idaho.
-These State funds are to be used for the implementation of agricultural best management practices (BMPs) to help meet water quality standards in impaired water bodies in Idaho.
+These state funds are to be used to implement agricultural best management practices to help meet water quality standards in impaired water bodies in Idaho.

 Application Process